Botswana culture in Central Kalahari Game Reserve

 Deception Valley is all that remains of a sprawling riverbed that has long since dried up.
 Stretching across 80km of the reserve’s north; the valley is now covered with short grass.
 Dotted with the occasional island of bushy trees.
 Some roots of the larger trees extend as far as 50m below the surface, to the water table.
 Enabling them to survive the dry winters.

 The low canopies of these tree grove islands provide shelter for the game during the heat of the day.
 And one can often see lions dozing in the shade of these thickets.
 They are usually made up of umbrella thorn and buffalo thorn.
 This is a common & wonderful sighting in winter in Africa.
 In the early mornings and later in the afternoon the road retains some heat.
 Whereas the shade of the ‘bush’ will be much cooler.
-This is one of the main reasons why early morning and late afternoon game drives are the best times for a safari and to spot the wildlife.
+This brings the wildlife to the roads.
+Therefore it is one of the main reasons why early morning and late afternoon game drives are the best times for a safari and to spot the wildlife.
 In summer, they don’t really need to do this.

 Activities are centered around daytime game drives when staying inside the park.
 Activities are more flexible when staying just outside the reserve on private concessions.
 These camps are able to offer walking safaris and night drives.